Refugees and Seniors’ Stories in Ink and Sound: Lived Experiences through Art

 4. Advocacy and Anti-Racism Initiatives

-• Partnering with organizations like Statistics Canada and the CRRF to implement programs that foster community cohesion and bridge cultural divides.
+Collaborations with other organizations to implement programs that strengthen community cohesion and cultural awareness.

 5. Capacity Building and Environmental Sustainability

-Advance sustainable community development while prioritizing equity, diversity, and inclusion.
-This includes:
+We advance sustainable development while ensuring equity, diversity, and inclusion through:

-• Promoting environmental stewardship through conservation, recycling, and sustainable agriculture projects that engage youth and marginalized groups.
+Workshops, policy discussions, and strategic partnerships to strengthen organizational capacity and governance.
+Environmental stewardship programs, including conservation, recycling, and sustainable agriculture projects that engage youth and marginalized groups.

 6. Advocacy for Equity and Inclusive Policies

-Work to ensure systemic change by advocating for equitable access to resources, legal support, and inclusion for marginalized groups.
-Key initiatives include:
+We advocate for systemic change and equitable access to resources, legal support, and inclusion through:

-NAKHATANDI RESILIANCE – The Nakhatandi Mvumo Strength Initiative, established in 2019 during the COVID-19 pandemic, has become a cornerstone of community resilience and empowerment for the Black community in BC and beyond.
-Initially designed to address isolation, during the global shutdown, it connected seniors and youth through digital skills training, storytelling via painting and sound arts, and mutual care networks.
-Today, the initiative continues to strengthen intergenerational collaboration, promote crime prevention among newcomers and refugees, and amplifying the community’s strength and unity through creative expression and education.
+Established in 2019 during the COVID-19 pandemic, this initiative has become a pillar of resilience and empowerment for the Black community in BC and beyond.
+Originally created to combat isolation, it connected seniors and youth through digital skills training, storytelling, painting, sound arts, and mutual care networks.
+Today, it continues to: Foster intergenerational partnerships that build community strength.
+Promote crime prevention among newcomers and refugees.
+Amplify unity through creative expression and education.

 There are times when we have challenges getting support we need.
 Whether it’s online, on the phone, or in community, there are a number of options available to help find that support free of charge.